-In the current study, patients in ICUs have different risk factors for BSI development, the most common risk factors were diabetic miletus (35.9%), younger age (33.8%), old age (33.1%) and kidney disorders (31.7%), followed by major trauma (26.9%), asthma (18.6%)and burns (15.9%).
-However less frequently with myeloma, cancer, autoimmune disorder, immuno-comparamized and chronic obstructive pulmonary disease(Table 3).
-These results are similar to that reported by CDC for risk factors of contracting septicemiaamong ICUs patients43.
-In another study conducted byTimsitand Laupland4; found that patients in ICUs have different risk factors for BSI development, including greater severity of illness, disruption of anatomical barriers (ie, use of invasive devices, surgery), and impaired immunological response4.
-Also several studies reported that patients with a central vein catheter (CVC) have additional risk factors for catheter-related BSIs (inadequate adoption of a sterile technique, inexperience of the operator, site of insertion, colonization of the insertion site, contamination of the catheter hub, and duration of catheter placement)5-7.
+In the current study, patients in ICUs have different risk factors for BSI development, the most common risk factors were diabetic miletus (35.9%), younger age (33.8%), old age (33.1%), and kidney disorders (31.7%), followed by major trauma (26.9%), asthma (18.6%)and burns (15.9%).
+However less frequently with myeloma, cancer, autoimmune disorder, immunocomparamized and chronic obstructive pulmonary disease(Table 3).
+These results are similar to thosereported by the CDC for risk factors of contracting septicemiaamong ICUs patients43.
+In another study conducted byTimsitand Laupland4; found that patients in ICUs have different risk factors for BSI development, including greater severity of illness, disruption of anatomical barriers (i.e, use of invasive devices orsurgery), and impaired immunological response4.
+Also, several studies reported that patients with a central vein catheter (CVC) have additional risk factors for catheter-related BSIs (inadequate adoption of a sterile technique, inexperience of the operator, site of insertion, colonization of the insertion site, contamination of the catheter hub, and duration of catheter placement)5-7.

-When comparing a positive culture with a negative culture, considering clinical features, there was a high rate of positive culture with rapid onset of sepsis symptoms (77.6%) with an associated odds ratio of 3.3, confidence interval = 1.5–7.2p = 0.002, while there was no significant association with other clinical manifestations (Table 3).
-This may reflect a higher bacterial load leading to rapid onset of septicemia symptoms.While there was a high rate of positive cultures with decreased urination (68.3%), there was no association between positive blood cultures and other clinical manifestations such as high or low blood pressures, increased heart rate, or increased breathing rate (OR = 2.2, CI=1.1-4.3, p =0.02, Table 3).
+When comparing a positive culture with a negative culture, considering clinical features, there was a high rate of positive culture with rapid onset of sepsis symptoms (77.6%) with an associated odds ratio of 3.3, confidence interval = 1.5–7.2,p = 0.002, while there was no significant association with other clinical manifestations (Table 3).
+This may reflect a higher bacterial load leading to a rapid onset of septicemia symptoms.While there was a high rate of positive cultures with decreased urination (68.3%), there was no association between positive blood cultures and other clinical manifestations such as high or low blood pressures, increased heart rate, or increased breathing rate (OR = 2.2, CI=1.1-4.3, p =0.02;Table 3).
 With regard to septicemia risk factors, there was a high proportion of positive cultures in older patients (64.6%), with an associated OR of 4, CI=1.1-9.9, and p =0.001 (Table 3).